marcduiker/marcduiker.github.io/_posts/2017-11-07-durable-azure-functions-stateful-orchestrations-part2.md

 ### Next steps

 At this moment you should have gained some insights how to run & debug Durable Functions locally.
-In the next post I'll demonstrate an 'eternal' orchestration function which waits for external events.
+In the next post I'll demonstrate an 'eternal' orchestration function which waits for external events and is stateful.